PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 **Random Shops, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select, Treasures, and a bunch of fun modes!**

+**The airship will despawn once you collect the sunfire.
+It will return when you get Cid's Airship at phin.
+Route carefully!!**

+#RUNNNING VIA POWERSHELL

 If your not powershell savvy run the RUNME.bat

 If you get an error saying this below